eaogo01/eaogo01/README.md

-# Hi 👋, I'm Debbie Johnson
+# Hi 👋, Eamon O'Gorman
 ## About Me

 - 🏦 I'm currently working for a state college in Nebraska teaching computer programming